wendi-yu/newbloom/README.md

 For example, `NEW-17/add-navbar`

 ### Linting
 Run `npm run lint` to lint.
+This can be done from anywhere.
 Lint before you push!